IgrecL/japanese/README.md

 Even more important than learning kanji is understanding how Japanese is structured.
 Famous Japanese grammar books aimed at foreigners (Minna no Nihongo, Genki, etc.) teach Japanese grammar in a weird order in my opinion.
 I would say that learning grammar combining different guides is the best way to understand it completely (and of course immersion).

 * [Tae Kim's Guide](https://guidetojapanese.org/learn/grammar): highly regarded free guide
+* [Bunpro](https://bunpro.jp/): SRS system with all grammar points of JLPT N5-N1 to learn everyay (I personnaly use this)
 * [Minna no Nihongo](https://learnjapaneseaz.com/vocabulary-for-minna-no-nihongo-1.html): book often used in Japanese class all around the world
 * [GENKI](https://genki3.japantimes.co.jp/en/): another famous grammar book